megafetis/mediatr_py/README.md

 # mediatr_py

-This is an implementation of Mediator pattern with pipline behaviors.
+This is an async implementation of Mediator pattern with pipline behaviors.

 It is a port of Mediatr [Mediatr](https://github.com/jbogard/MediatR) from .Net